 In the course of the evaluation of the composite product or system it must be examined if the required measures have been correctly and effectively implemented by the software.
 Additionally, the evaluation of the composite product or system must also consider the evaluation results as outlined in the document ETR for composite evaluation [10].

-In addition, the following aspects need to be fulfilled when using the TOE:
+In addition, the following aspects of the user guidance need to be fulfilled when using the TOE: